2019-2020 Internal Funding Opportunities

 - November 4: Deadline for the CAHSS Research Fellows Program.
 Permits one semester of release time to support outstanding research and creative activity and to advance the careers of CAHSS faculty members.
 Only tenured Associate Professors and full Professors are eligible to apply.

-- December 23: Deadline for Letters of Intent for the Accelerated Translational Incubator Pilot (ATIP) with UMB-ICTR, with final proposals due January 6.
+- December 2: Deadline for Notice of Intent for the Accelerated Translational Incubator Pilot (ATIP) with UMB-ICTR, with letters of intent due December 23 and final proposals due January 6.
 Awards of up to $50,000 support projects specifically focused on innovative, translational research that involve faculty from the UMB Schools, UMBC, and collaborative partners.

 - January 24: Deadline for the Sherman Center Faculty Research Award.
 Awards of up to $100,000 support research on policies and practices that enhance the learning of children in urban communities like Baltimore.